 Engage in healthy lifestyle strategies to keep your immune system functioning optimally, and your hormonal system balanced.
 The rash, frequently, appears after a round of antibiotics or conditions where cortisone cream is recommended.
 Diabetes and pregnancy may bring on the condition, as can nutritional deficiencies, and changes in biochemistry.

 The chances of recurrence are prevalent in those who have previously suffered with the condition.
 Healing leaky gut and restoring the microbiome are essential to prevent recurrences.
 This outward condition is really an internal problem, and needs to be dealt with as one.

-Tinea Versicolor Natural Treatment
+Tinea Versicolor Natural Remedies

 Remedies, like oregano oil and tea tree oil, are potent anti-fungals that can be applied topically to alleviate the infection.
 To apply, mix three or four drops of your chosen oil in a tablespoon of coconut oil.
-Gently apply it to the rash, preferably, before bed so it can work its magic while you sleep.
+Gently apply it to the rash, preferably before bed so it can work its magic while you sleep.
 Terrasil is an anti-fungal containing peppermint and jojoba seed oil that helps to clear the discoloration and uncomfortable itch associated with Tinea.